 Under the CCPA, consumers may designate an authorized agent to submit rights requests on their behalf (OBO).
 In order to submit an OBO request, follow the instructions on the webpage that enables you to submit rights requests.

 Our Collection, Disclosure and Sale of Personal Information

 Categories of PI we have collected: During the 12 months prior to the effective date of this Notice, we have collected the following categories of personal information: identifiers, protected classes of information (such as gender and age), commercial information, internet activity, audio/visual information, professional information, and other information you may have made publicly available online.
 We also use the personal information we collect to make inferences about individuals.

-Categories of PI we have shared for a business purpose: In the 12 months prior to the effective date of this notice, we have shared all the above categories of PI with companies that provide specific services to us (service providers).
+Categories of PI we have shared for a business purpose: In the 12 months prior to the effective date of this notice, we have shared all the above categories of PI with companies that provide specific services to us (service providers), as described in the section “With whom and for what reasons we share information” above.
 One example of this sharing is our use of secure, cloud-based storage vendors to hold the consumer PI we collect.